ABSURD

 1. The scheme

 The argumentation from the absurd is a form of indirect evidence based on contradiction.
-This label includes a family of arguments concluding that an assertion or a proposal should be rejected on the basis of the indefensible consequences which would result from its adoption.
+This lcategory of arguments concludes that an assertion or a proposal should be rejected based on the indefensible consequences which would result from its adoption.

-The general operation of reduction to the absurd corresponds to the following mechanism:
+The general process of reduction to the absurd corresponds to the following mechanism:

-2. Consequences are drawn from this proposition, whatever they may be, causal, logical…
+2. Consequences are drawn from this proposition, regardless of whether they are causal or logical.

-3. One of these consequences is deemed to be “absurd” in relation to some criteria, cf. infra
+3. One of these consequences is deemed “absurd” based on certain criteria, cf. below

 4. The initial proposal or hypothesis is rejected.